jeremykendall/lbtaas/README.md

 ## Usage

-Visit [http://lbtaas.dev](http://lbtaas.dev).
+Make a GET request to [http://lbtaas.dev/lbt?version=1](http://lbtaas.dev/lbt?version=1).
 You should receive the following JSON response:

 ```
 {